nschlia/ffmpegfs/README.md

 ----

 * **Work on release 1.8 now in progress.**
-* Currently preparing Doxygen documentation.
+* Feature: Documented the whole project with Doxygen.

 * See [NEWS](NEWS) for details.